MailTape/MailTape-v1/_posts/2017-06-04-Olimpia-Splendid.md

 guest_color: trippy
 ---
 <p id="introduction">This morning, we delve into a hypnotic world with Heta Bilaletdin, Jonna Karanka and Katri Sipiläinen of Finland-based trio [Olimpia Splendid](https://www.facebook.com/Olimpia-Splendid-197293963659766/).</p>
-<p>Named after a brand of air conditioners, they make wiry, hypnotic and out-of tune DIY punk with guitars, bass and a drum machine; 'full of dirty, sexy psych rock topped with high pitched, breathy female vocals and whispery growls' (The Wire).</p>
+<p>Named after a brand of air conditioners, they make wiry, hypnotic and out-of tune DIY punk with guitars, bass and a drum machine; 'full of dirty, sexy psych rock topped with high-pitched, breathy female vocals and whispery growls' (The Wire).</p>

 # Olimpia Splendid's selection